materialsproject/atomate2/README.md

 ## Acknowledgements

-The development of atomate2 has benefited from many number of people across many research groups.
+The development of atomate2 has benefited from many people across several research groups.
 A full list of contributors can be found [here][contributors].

 [pymatgen]: https://pymatgen.org